googlefonts/gf-docs/Spec/README.md

 If the family has over a billion weekly views, use [VTT](https://docs.microsoft.com/en-us/typography/tools/vtt/). *TODO Marc Foley.
 Write more about this.
 Also include example to Inconsolata once it is finished.*

 If the family has under a billion weekly views, try [ttfautohint-vf](https://groups.google.com/d/msg/googlefonts-discuss/WJX1lrzcwVs/SIzaEvntAgAJ).
-If the results are bad, release unhinted.
+If the results are bad, release unhinted with GASP table set to "grayscale / symmetric smoothing" (0x000A) across the full PPEM range.

 If the font has been hinted using VTT or ttfautohint-vf, run the fonts through `gftools fix-hinting` e.g